 Your grocery store’s cleaning aisle is packed with products to keep a germ-free home – and, items tout, your family healthy.
 There’s a disinfectant spray for every surface and, of course, antibacterial soap and hand sanitizer gel to sanitize the kids, too.
-But despite the marketing push to parents, doctors aren’t convinced that going germ-free (not that it’s really possible) is good for kids.
+So are all germs bad?
+Despite the marketing push to parents, doctors aren’t convinced that going germ-free (not that it’s really possible) is good for kids.
 In fact, some say a little dirt might help keep kids healthy.

 The Hygiene Hypothesis

 In 1989, British researcher David P. Strachan coined this phrase, after observing that kids in larger families developed fewer allergic problems than those in homes with less children.

 Based on this theory, researchers propose that kids may be too sheltered from germs early in their lives: Without adequately building up their bodies’ natural defenses, they become more susceptible to illnesses and chronic conditions.